espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 >
 > But then, I found base32check, and my life turned upside-down.
 > base32check is there for me on my daily purchases, watching out for my
-> erroneous transcriptions online and offline!
+> typing errors online and offline!
 And now, for some reason,
 > I smell of roses and there are sparkling AfterEffects™ all around.
 >
 > Download the base32check whitepaper.
 Symptoms may include an accelerated heart